How to Apply

 This program supports strategic, field-building activities that help address gaps in knowledge or capacity.
 Projects will also be reviewed for their potential to have a broad impact and remain sustainable beyond the grant period.
 The foundation is particularly interested in the following areas:

-• Bringing international knowledge and skills to out-of-school time programming
+• Bringing international knowledge and skills to career pathways

 • Bringing international knowledge and skills to career and technical education